 String values are limited to 1024 characters (user ID, event or user property values, etc.).
 Arrays have a limit of 10000 characters when append or prepend is used (this is available for user property types only).
 Any string that exceeds this limit will be truncated.

 Inline behavioral cohorts have a maximum range of three years.
-Currently, any date range exceeding three years in the Segmentation Module will display a 404 error on the chart.
+Any date range exceeding three years in the segmentation module will result in a 404 error.

 A maximum of ten user segments can be added to a chart.

 Depending on the scale, each visualization has its own date range limit.
 Your charts will show a warning message when these time limits have been reached or exceeded:

 - Daily: maximum range of 365 days

 Up to 30 segments can be selected and shown on the chart at once.

 Amplitude will warn you when you are getting close to event type, event property, or user property instrumentation limits.
 View your current instrumentation usage by navigating to > Organization settings > Projects and selecting a project.